D4rk5t0rM/D4rk5t0rM.github.io/forensics/_posts/2021-03-02-lab1-The-Basics.md

+In this lab we'll take a look at the basics of a forensics investigation.

+# disclaimer
+Not all tools/files/VMs/networks will be available.
+These are notes taken for labs duiring a course, so some stuff is copyright protected and can't be shared.
+Where possible I'll try to link the resources.

 # Commands:
 `lsblk` show drives (block devices) & mountpath in tree form `lsscsi` show scsi devices with names -didn't work on kali; worked on host linux